faizanmanshad/Bridge-Generator/README.md

 # Contributing / Development Note

-This project is currently project-specific and actively evolving.
+This project is actively evolving.

 When modifying it: